rdevries20/dfi-docs/docs/source/howitworks/index.rst

 This indice is used to keep track of all earlier submitted binaries to prevent analysing the same binary more then once.

+If not present in this indice, it will then proceed to submit it to the Cuckoo Sandbox server using the extra option 'json.calls=0'

+*'json.calls=0' means that we ask Cuckoo not to store a list of all seperate API calls and their arguments in the report.
+We do not use these at this time and it is about 90% of the report.
+We do this to prevent getting reports of 500MB+*

-If not present in this indice, it will then proceed to submit it to the Cuckoo Sandbox server and only after a successful submission, add the the hash, the Cuckoo task ID, and a timestamp to the 'queue' indice.
+Only after a successful submission, add the the hash, the Cuckoo task ID, and a timestamp to the 'queue' indice.
 This indice contains all binaries submitted to Cuckoo Sandbox and is used to keep track of the status of each task.